-There has been much investigation of the ageing process but no satisfactory analysis or explanation of the process yet exists.
-In man, it is using animals which are genetically identical, since the probability that effects are due to test agents is improved if 'like' is being compared with 'like', except for exposure to the test agent itself.
+The experimentalist seeking a model has to choose between two needs.
+On the one hand, he will desire to improve the experimental design by using animals which are genetically identical, since the probability that effects are due to test agents is improved if 'like' is being compared with 'like', except for exposure to the test agent itself.
 On the other hand, the experimentalist knows that man is not inbred and that if he chooses a particular inbred strain it may, because of its peculiar genetic make up, give quite misleading information concerning the effects of a particular test agent.